Set up a baby and toddler sensory wall with all kinds of interesting toys for them to explore with all their senses.

 We were privileged to be part of an exciting revamp project of the family room at our church.
 We decided to make one of the walls a sensory wall with toys that will keep the littlies entertained while the parents can focus on the service.

-The age group this room is catering for is the 0-3 year olds.
-Since our children are past this age we know what they enjoyed at that age and also what parents would appreciate while making use of a family room at church.
+The age group this room is catering for is the 0-3-year-olds.
+Since our own children are past this age we know what they enjoyed at that age and also what parents would appreciate while making use of a family room at church.

 Our first step was to decide on a theme and color scheme.
 We wanted bright and cheery so, opted for blue and green with splashes of white.
-We had grass and cloud cutouts made from wood as well as white flowers.
+The grass and cloud cutouts were cut from wood by a laser cutting company, as well as white flowers.
 The walls were painted blue to represent the sky.

-The centre of the flowers were cut out and filled it with a variety of textured fabric.
+The center of the flowers was cut out and filled with a variety of textured fabrics.

 We absolutely loved this sensory wall project and hope the kids and the parents will enjoy their new family room.
 It does look like it is a success!